 St. Paul Medical Foundation

-St. Paul Medical Foundation is dedicated to advancing excellent and innovative patient care at St. Paul University Hospital through philanthropy, and promoting the role of faith and religion in medicine.
+St. Paul Medical Foundation is dedicated to advancing excellent and innovative patient care at UT Southwestern University Hospitals through philanthropy, and promoting the role of faith and religion in medicine.

-For more than a decade, the Foundation has been providing financial support and generating awareness on behalf of St. Paul's Heart, Lung, and Vascular Programs, which are internationally recognized for unsurpassed patient outcomes.
-In 2012 the Foundation’s Board of Directors voted to broaden its focus on vascular programs to encompass UT Southwestern’s Cerebrovascular Program, which recently was awarded a coveted distinction: Primary Stroke Center certification for UT Southwestern University Hospital.
+For more than a decade, the Foundation has been providing financial support and generating awareness on behalf of the Medical Center's Heart, Lung, and Vascular Programs, which are internationally recognized for excellent patient outcomes.
+In 2012 the Foundation’s Board of Directors voted to broaden its focus on Vascular Programs to encompass UT Southwestern’s Cerebrovascular Program, which recently was awarded a coveted distinction: Advanced Comprehensive Stroke Center certification for UT Southwestern University Hospital.

-Next Seminar for the Friends of Heart, Lung and Vascular Programs Speaker Series: Oct.
+Next in the Friends of Heart, Lung, and Vascular Programs Speaker Series: Oct.
 15, 2014

 Our next Friends Seminar features Kemp Kernstine, M.D., Ph.D., describing his groundbreaking work in robotic chest surgery and the frontiers being explored today in this exciting field.